shaneutt/gateway-api-inference-extension/.tekton/README.md

 #### 🔑 Fields:
 - **dev-version**: Current version of the dev branch.
 Used to tag dev images.
-- **dev-registry**: Container registry location for development image pushes.
+- **dev-registry**: Container repository location for development image pushes.
 - **prod-version**: Managed by automation.
 Updated during promotion to match the dev-version.
-- **prod-registry**: Container registry for production image pushes.
+- **prod-registry**: Container repository for production image pushes.
 The promoted dev image is re-tagged and pushed here.

 The pipeline reads this file to:
 - Extract the appropriate version tag
-- Determine the correct registry for image pushes
+- Determine the correct repository for image pushes
 - Promote and tag dev images for prod

 ---

+### Container Repositories

+This pipeline maintains two container repositories for this GitHub repository, as follows.

+- `quay.io/vllm-d/<repoName>-dev`.
+Hold builds from the `dev` branch as described below.
+- `quay.io/vllm-d/<repoName>`.
+Holds promotions to prod, as described below.

+---

 ### ⚙️ Pipeline Triggers
 Triggered on `push` and `pull_request` events targeting the `dev` or `main` branches.
+The following workflows are the two behaviors of this pipeline.

 ### 🔧 dev Branch Workflow
 1. Checkout repository